markbaker-teamitg/frontend-code-test/README.md

 #### API URLs
 * [https://frontend-code-test-api-jhbwml7vva-nw.a.run.app/api/vehicles/](https://frontend-code-test-api-jhbwml7vva-nw.a.run.app/api/vehicles/)
-  Returns a list of vechicles
+  Returns a list of vehicles

 * [https://frontend-code-test-api-jhbwml7vva-nw.a.run.app/api/vehicle/{id}](https://frontend-code-test-api-jhbwml7vva-nw.a.run.app/api/vehicle/xe)
   Returns detail for one vehicle.
 The vehicle id (provided in the above API call) should be passed as a parameter